Image of Showreel 1 Research

 Current Research

-Project funded by the Strategy Research Foundation
+Project funded by the Strategic Management Society

 • Women in science and technology: career impediments and the child penalty (01/09/24-31/10/27): The overall project is studying the following question: Women face difficult trade-offs in juggling the demands of working life and family life.
 The Nordic countries have responded to this through the introduction of ‘family-friendly’ policies whereby women could stay on paid parental leave.
 These policies have contributed to high labor force participation rates for women and lower so-called “child penalties” in earnings.
 There remain however potential adverse consequences of parental leave in high-skilled jobs that build upon the continuous accumulation of knowledge: workers suffer from a “burden of knowledge” in keeping up with an ever-expanding knowledge frontier in their field and time away from the job can lead to quick depreciation of knowledge.
 Thus, parental leave may favor women’s participation in the labor market generally but jobs characterized by rapid knowledge accumulation may suffer.
 The project presents a proposal for comparative research across the Nordic countries with an international and gender-diversified team of established researchers.